 A temporary easement will be created for lot 18 and that temporary easement will be in place until released which occurs upon the sale of the abutting house (7055 Shier Rings Road), abandonment of the existing leach field, or the tie into the central sewer service then the lot will be used and developed as a home lot.
 The developer shall be responsible for the maintenance of the lot until sold for development.

-D. Lot Width: Minimum 64’ at the road right of way line.
+D. Lot Width: Minimum 64’ at the front building line.
 Varied lot widths shall not be required.

 E. Lot Coverage: Maximum lot coverage shall be 60% including the principal structure, accessory structures, and all impervious surfaces.